FAQs - Lower limb disorders

 Answer: Pain, tenderness or stiffness of the joint, unable to straighten or bend those joints.
 Tenderness aches and pains, stiffness, weakness, tingling, numbness, cramp and swelling to the muscles of the lower limbs.
 These symptoms may suggest overuse or some underlying condition and, if you are concerned, seek advice from your Doctor/GP.

-Answer: Because most injury happens as a result of overuse, the most effective way to reduce the risk is to avoid overuse by providing/using mechanical aids or rotate duties to reduce the time spent carrying out a 'risky' task and give time for recovery.
-Where possible, provide seating rather than requiring squatting or kneeling and have regular breaks.
+Answer: Because most injury happens as a result of overuse, the most effective way to reduce the risk is to provide/use mechanical aids or rotate duties to reduce the time spent carrying out a 'risky' task and give time for recovery.
+Where possible, provide seating rather than requiring people to squat or kneel and have regular breaks.
 Provide personal protective equipment such as: